alexhwilliams/blog.teddyhyde.com/_posts/2013-04-19-why-switch-from-wordpress-to-jekyll.md

 One of myths about WordPress is that there is a plugin for everything.
 The truth is there is a badly written plugin for everything.

 There are standards for plugin development.
 And, sometimes developers follow them.
-Would you buy a Honda which included randomly parts from a Trabant 87% of the time?
+Would you buy a Honda which randomly included parts from a Trabant only 13% of the time?
 This is what you get with WordPress plugins.

 Quality is not the only issue.
 Performance is a big problem with these plugins and this is why companies like WPEngine have arisen.
 But, their business model requires lock-in and my experience is they cannot often solve big